All Episodes

 Yeah.

-So if you think about that, yeah, like 11 of them died, 10 of them by hanging, and that was accounted for 2% of all the witches ever that have been executed, all in this one trial, because the whole family admitted to witchcraft.
+And that was accounted for 2% of all the witches ever that have been executed, all in this one trial, because the whole family admitted to witchcraft.

-So it was a massive deal, and it's one of the most famous witch trials in history.
+And it's one of the most famous witch trials in history.

-And because part of the thing was to be like freed from being like accused of being a witch, I guess.
+Because part of the thing was to be like freed from being like accused of being a witch, I guess.

 You had to point the blame on somebody else.

-She was like, What the fuck?
+She was like, what the fuck?

-And then she was on the trial, and obviously.
+And then she was on the trial.

-But they didn't hear it right.
+And they're like, but they didn't hear it right.

 Dude, that's crazy.